 To identify you when you contact us

-To verify the accuracy of data that we hold about you
+To verify the accuracy of information that we hold about you

 To assist HMRC and/or the Police and/or other regulatory bodies in relation to an investigation by a public authority.

 To complete any requests you make regarding your Data Subject Rights

 To comply with our Financial Conduct Authority (FCA) obligations

 We may need to contact you if there are any urgent safety or product recall notices or where we otherwise reasonably believe that the processing of your personal information will prevent or reduce any potential harm to you.